sagemathinc/cocalc/notes/aug2013-push.md

     - config: run tex on save or on clicking latex button (?)
     - config: customize margin chop percentage.
     - config: swap editor/other stuff sides.
+    - custom way to search in the pdf file